‘Tis the season to rug up and eat, drink and be merry.

 Lost In A Forest, Adelaide Hills

 Pizza and wine on a cold winter’s afternoon.
 What could be better?
 Add a charmingly converted 130-year old church complete with stained-glass windows, rustic woodwork, a gigantic pizza oven, cosy fireplaces and a moody forest backdrop and you’ve got the recipe for a perfect winter’s afternoon.
 Tucked in one of the prettiest corners of the Adelaide Hills, popular Uraidla haunt Lost In A Forest is a great spot to cosy up with friends this winter and enjoy the eclectic menu of gourmet, wood-fired pizzas featuring locally sourced produce and an impressive range of local wines, beers and cocktails.
+Adelaide Hills dining at its best!

 Mt Lofty Ranges Vineyard, Adelaide Hills